Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 Explore the massive cultural complex during daytime.
 Then come night-time, you can savor their tasty food choices or simply grab a drink and appreciate the views.

 The fun never stops in Singapore.
 There are still a lot of places to visit in Singapore even when darkness sets in.
-And if you want, here are my highly suggested 21 things to do in Singapore at night that you can use as a reference.
+And if you want to know more, read my separate post on 21 things to do in Singapore at night which cover more details on what you must do and see in this country at night.

 13. Clarke Quay